 Quality points are the cumulative points used to calculate grade point average.
-Only courses with letter grades greater than a C- offer quality points.
-For example, a final grade of B+ earned in a four-credit course will award 13.32 quality points $(3.33 \times 4 = 13.32)$.
+Only courses with letter grades of a C-minus or greater offer quality points.
+For example, a final grade of B+ earned in a four-credit course will award 13.32 quality points (3.33 x 4 = 13.32).